Send this page

 Predefined calculations

 The first option on the Calculate tab is for the predefined calculations.
-To use this option, simply select one of the calculations from the drop-down list, click on the Pick… button and select the fields to be used as inputs (Figure 2 above).
+To use this option, simply select one of the calculations from the drop-down list, click on the Pick… button and select the fields to be used as inputs (Figure 2).

 Simplified field notation

-The predefined calculations are rather limited.
+The predefined calculations are rather limited, for example, there is no division or subtraction.
 The simplified field notation allows the creation of much more complex calculations.
 It uses a notation similar to how a calculation would ordinarily be written, i.e., using the regular math symbols, + (addition), -(subtraction), *(multiplication) and /(division).
 Field names are used as operands.
-In the example file, the equation:
+In the example file the equation:

 D = (A + B)/C